Azure/azure-arch-enterprise-bi-and-reporting/README.md

 >Note: If you have already deployed this solution, click [here](https://start.cortanaintelligence.com/track/Deployments?type=enterprisebiandreporting) to view your deployment.
 Connect with one of our Advanced Analytics partners to arrange a proof of concept in your environment: [Artis Consulting](http://www.artisconsulting.com/)

-For more information on how to tailor the TRI for your needs, **connect with one of our partners LINK TBD**.

 ## Architecture

 ![Architecture](./img/azure-arch-enterprise-bi-and-reporting.png)